Find Grad Schools

 38 Yearly Graduations

 The 6th most popular school in the country for human development majors who are seeking their master's degree is University of Nebraska - Lincoln.
 Each year, around 25,100 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,770 per year, while in-state graduate students, on average, pay $6,138 per year.
-For the 2020-2021 academic year, 38 master's degrees were handed out to human development majors at UNL.
-Around 11% of these students were from an underrepresented racial-ethnic group, and 84% were women.
+During the most recent year for which we have data, 38 people received their master's degree in human development from UNL.
+Around 22% of these students were from an underrepresented racial-ethnic group, and 83% were women.

 35 Yearly Graduations